precisely/curious2/README.md

 ## Vagrant-Docker set up

 Install Vagrant from [here](https://www.vagrantup.com/downloads.html), and Docker From [here](https://docs.docker.com/installation/) on your development machine.
 Run following command inside your project directory in order to create the Docker container using Vagrant:
 `sudo vagrant up --provider=docker --debug`

 With the successful execution of above command your container is created, now you just have have to ssh into the container.
 Run following command inside your project directory to login into the container:
 `sudo vagrant ssh`

 ### After Logging into the container first time:
  * Default user for the container is  **root**.
  * **After first login you need to set up MySql user name, password and create the database to be used for development **.
+ * Install required version of grails using `gvm`.

 ### TODOs after Logging into the container every time:
  * By default your project directory will be automatically synchronized with the container inside `/vagrant` directory.
  * `cd` into the `/vagrant` directory and run `gvm use grails <version>` command.
 This will also start grails.
  * Now run following command to run your project:
    `grails -reloading run-app`
- * Once server has started you can browse through `localhost/home/index`.(On browser server will bw running on port 80 NOT 8080)
+ * Once server has started you can browse through `localhost/home/index`.(On browser, server will be running on port 80 NOT 8080)